agisga/grpSLOPE/_posts/2016-2-12-basic-usage.md

 ## Fitting the Group SLOPE model

 We fit the Group SLOPE model to the simulated data.
-The function argument `fdr` signifies the target (group-wise) false discovery rate of the variable selection procedure.
+The function argument `fdr` signifies the target group-wise false discovery rate (gFDR) of the variable selection procedure.

 {% highlight r %}
 library(grpSLOPE)

 result <- grpSLOPE(X=X, y=y, group=group, fdr=0.1)
 {% endhighlight %}

+## Model fit results

 We can display which groups were selected as significant by the Group SLOPE method.